16 April 2026

 What to check before reaching out:

 Get compensation right.
 Micro influencer rates typically fall between $100–$1,000 per post depending on platform, niche, and content format.
+Instagram influencer pricing runs higher than TikTok for equivalent follower counts.
 Some will work for gifting plus a fee, others require flat-rate payment.
-Be upfront about compensation from the first message — it sets a professional tone and speeds up the negotiation.
+Be upfront about compensation from the first message.
+It sets a professional tone and speeds up the negotiation.

 Negotiate content usage rights upfront.
-If you plan to repurpose creator content as paid ads on your brand's channels, negotiate those rights before the campaign starts.
+If you plan to repurpose influencer content as paid ads on your brand's channels, negotiate those rights before the campaign starts.
 Usage rights typically add 20–50% on top of the base fee.
-For more on what this costs, see our breakdown of Instagram influencer pricing.

 Stay FTC compliant.
-Every paid partnership needs clear disclosure — #ad or #sponsored, visible and unambiguous.
+Every paid partnership needs clear disclosure (#ad or #sponsored), visible and unambiguous.
 This isn't optional.
-Brief your creators on disclosure requirements and check that every post complies before it goes live.
+Brief your influencers on disclosure requirements and check that every post complies before it goes live.

 Track everything.
 Set up UTM links, unique promo codes, and conversion tracking before the campaign launches.
-Without measurement, you can't prove ROI — and without ROI data, you won't get budget for the next campaign.
-For a full KPI framework, check our guide on influencer marketing KPIs.
+Without measurement, you can't prove ROI, and without ROI data, you won't get budget for the next campaign.

-A micro influencer is a content creator with 10,000 to 100,000 followers who has built an engaged audience around a specific niche.
+A micro influencer is a social media influencer with 10,000 to 100,000 followers who has built an engaged audience around a specific niche.
 Micro influencers are known for higher engagement rates and stronger audience trust compared to larger influencer tiers.

 Micro influencers typically get paid $100–$1,000 per post, depending on the platform, content format, niche, and whether usage rights are included.
 Instagram posts tend to cost more than TikTok for equivalent follower counts.